tnsoftbear/flutter_currency_calculator/README.md

 Most important business logic is located in the Conversion feature.
 It handles the currency exchange rate calculation at the [Calculator screen](https://github.com/tnsoftbear/flutter_currency_calculator/blob/main/lib/feature/conversion/internal/ui/screen/calculator_screen.dart).

+**Infrastructure layer** provides data source on the base of the [Hive](https://docs.hivedb.dev/) DB storage.

+**Application layer** initializes and assembles feature dependencies.
+It translates text messages with help of the [Intl](https://pub.dev/packages/intl) localization package.

-**Infrastructure layer** is responsible for the currency exchange rate loading by API.
+**Domain layer** provides business logic of the currency conversion task, like input values validation, exchange rate detection and target currency calculation.
-It caches retrieved exchange rate in the [Hive](https://docs.hivedb.dev/) DB.
+It doesn't depend on any external resources, because it operates with respective abstractions only, like rate fetching by http client and caching in repository.
 The lifetime of cached data is set to 1 day in configuration object.
-DB access methods are encapsulated in the repository classes.

-Rate fetchers implement common interface and are provided by factory.
-**Application layer** operates by this interface and provides the currency exchange rate to the UI.
-It translates with help of localization package, and format currency amounts and exchange rate numbers with help of the [Intl](https://pub.dev/packages/intl) package.

-**Domain layer** validates input values and calculates the currency conversion.

 ### History feature